Apr 8, 2021

 These hazards occur when a worker is caught between two hard objects, such as a concrete wall and a piece of heavy machinery.
 Other incidents may include:

 - Equipment rollovers

 If you or your loved one is injured in a construction accident, you may have legal rights to pursue workers’ compensation benefits.
 Your ability to do so is contingent upon whether you are a full-fledged employee or an independent contractor; you can read our blog here to learn more about this distinction.

-At The Law Offices of Nathaniel F. Hansford, we have been protecting the rights of injured workers across Georgia for decades.
+At Hansford McDaniel LLC, we have been protecting the rights of injured workers across Georgia for decades.
 Let us take the burden off of your shoulders so you can focus on getting better.